tenkeyless/flutter_docs/src/content/get-started/flutter-for/react-native-devs.md

 Image.network('https://docs.flutter.dev/assets/images/docs/owl.jpg');
 ```

-### How do I install packages and package plugins?
+### How do I install packages and package plugins? {:#how-do-i-install-packages-and-package-plugins}

 Flutter supports using shared packages contributed by other developers to the
 Flutter and Dart ecosystems.
 This allows you to quickly build your app without